 Home to the world’s largest collection of Art-Deco structures, Fair Park houses some of Dallas’ top museums and cultural centers.
 By providing fairgoers with a wide variety of educational exhibits throughout the grounds, the State Fair of Texas is also supporting the individual missions of its fellow Fair Park establishments.
 With a focus on educating visitors about Texas history and agriculture, the Fair offers a unique experience that is both informative and entertaining.
 From stingray feedings at the Children’s Aquarium to butterfly releases at the Texas Discovery Gardens, fairgoers have access to a number of science and nature discovery programs right at their fingertips.
 Each year the State Fair partners with the Dallas Historical Society to create a special exhibit that features different elements of Texas history, displayed in the Hall of State.
 In addition, fairgoers can learn about Hispanic culture at the Mundo Latino exhibit in the Women’s Museum, or take a tour of the African American Museum, home to one of the largest collections of African American folk art in the country.
 Through a series of hands-on exhibits and activities, fairgoers get to learn all about agriculture and its impact on the state of Texas, whether it’s the importance of farming and ranching or the process of raising and caring for animals.
 Experts from the Dallas Police Department share their knowledge on training and working with horses, while livestock professionals demonstrate the proper way to milk a cow.
 Thanks to the continued support of loyal fairgoers, the State Fair is able to provide a diverse assortment of educational programming for all ages.

 As a long standing Dallas institution, the State Fair of Texas has a unique appreciation for the local support that makes such a big event possible every year.
 With the ultimate goal of having a positive community impact, the Fair aims to give back through its partnerships with charities like Canstruction and the North Texas Food Bank.
 As part of its mission to contribute on a local level, the Fair currently donates 1.8 million free admission tickets each year to students and teachers at North Texas schools.
-By providing job opportunities to more than 6,000 seasonal employees every year, the Fair not only brings jobs to the community, but has an estimated annual economic impact of more than $600 million on North Texas.
+By providing job opportunities to more than 6,000 seasonal employees every year, the Fair not only brings jobs to the community, but has an estimated annual economic impact in the hundreds of millions of dollars on North Texas.
 In addition to supporting the DFW metroplex, the State Fair of Texas works to maintain an active role in the community statewide.
 Through its Youth Scholarship Program, the State Fair awards college scholarships to graduating seniors from five DISD high schools in the Fair Park area, as well as students from around the state of Texas who have competed in State Fair livestock events.
-Since its establishment in 1992, the Youth Scholarship Program has awarded scholarships to more than 1,800 students for a total of more than $8.7 million.
+Since its establishment in 1992, the Youth Scholarship Program has awarded scholarships to more than 2,000 students for a total of more than $10 million.
 Adding an artistic element to its community initiatives, the Fair hosts more than 1,100 competitions through its Creative Arts department.
 With categories ranging from art and photography to sewing and cooking, the State Fair gives professionals and amateurs of all ages a multitude of opportunities to showcase their creative skills.
 By offering affordable entertainment that is both fun and family-friendly, the Fair hopes to bring a one-of-a-kind experience to the community.